 It’s simple to put your body in an alkaline state, just simply eat more alkalizing foods!
 More leafy greens, wheatgrass, veggies, sprouts, certain fruits, nuts and seeds, certain grains and seaweeds flood our bodies with the vitamins, minerals, chlorophyll, phytonutrients, and oxygen that we need to thrive and be at optimal health!
 Unhealthy cells (like cancer cells) or viruses, bacteria and other nasty microorganisms hate oxygen.
 They prefer an acidic diet high in animal products, processed and refined foods, and synthetic chemicals.

 Removing these foods completely might be difficult at first for some, but if you really limit your consumption to daily, to twice a week, then once a week… before you know it you won’t be eating meat at all!
-If you do consume meat, make sure that it’s of the highest quality and is organically grown, grass fed, free-range, and free from growth hormones and antibiotics.
 Just think about it this way, disease can’t thrive in an alkaline state, but an acidic state has all that disease needs to deteriorate the body.

 *My fave health guru Kris Karr has some great info all about the acid-alkaline balance that is needed in our bodies to support optimal health.